 Fraud vs Breach of Contract in Spain: When Is It Criminal?

-As criminal defense attorneys specializing in fraud, we explain the crucial difference.
+As criminal defence attorneys specializing in fraud, we explain the crucial difference.

 The Four Elements